2019 Copa Libertadores Femenina

 The 2019 Copa CONMEBOL Libertadores Femenina was the 11th edition of the CONMEBOL Libertadores Femenina (also referred to as the Copa Libertadores Femenina), South America's premier women's club football tournament organized by CONMEBOL.
 The tournament was held in Quito, Ecuador from 11 to 28 October 2019.

 The final originally scheduled for 27 October 2019 was rescheduled to 28 October 2019 due to a series of protests and riots in Ecuador.
 The final was played between the Brazilian teams Corinthians and Ferroviária, being the first final played between teams from the same country.
 Corinthians defeated Ferroviária 2–0 to win their second tournament title.

-Atlético Huila were the defending champions, but were eliminated in the quarter-finals by Ferroviária.
+Atlético Huila, the defending champions, were eliminated in the quarter-finals by Ferroviária.

 During the tournament, Mariana Larroquette (UAI Urquiza) scored against Municipal de Majes (64th minute, Group D) the 1000th goal of Copa Libertadores Femenina history.

 Format changes

 Starting from this season, the tournament was expanded from 12 to 16 teams.

 For the group stage, the 16 teams were drawn into four groups.
 Teams in each group played one another in a round-robin basis, with the top two teams of each group advancing to the quarter-finals.
 Starting from the quarter-finals, the teams played a single-elimination tournament.